Ramgath/hk_racing_project/docs/decisions.md

         *   Output: $4.400
     *   **Impact:** A seemingly viable alternative also became economically unfeasible.

-*   **Sub-Decision (Gemini 2.5 Pro Preview):** Paused despite being the best performer in terms of reasoning capabilities among those tested (updated May 06, 2025, offering 25 free messages per day).
-However, its current API costs are significantly higher than even GPT-4o mini, making it unfeasible for the bulk processing of historical incident reports at this stage.
+*   **Sub-Decision (Gemini 2.5 Pro Preview):** While paused for *bulk historical processing* due to API costs, this model remains the best performer in terms of reasoning capabilities among those tested.
+The free tier (currently 25 free messages/prompts per day, as of May 06, 2025 update) will be utilized.
+Testing has shown the model is capable of handling a full raceday's reports within this daily free limit.
+Unfortunately, with over 1370 historical racedays (and growing), comprehensive processing of the entire backlog is not feasible under current free tier constraints.
+Once the API price comes down or free limits increase, more workload can be taken on.
     *   **API Pricing (per 1M tokens, UI remains free of charge):**
         *   **Input:**
             *   `<=200K tokens`: $1.25